George met Lauren on the set of a television show. He was one of the hypoallergenic, adoptable pups featured in a segment right before hers.

-Lauren’s dad, Fred, believes that pets deserve health insurance just like people — luckily, he encouraged Lauren to sign up for Fetch by The Dodo well before George’s health started to waver.
+Lauren’s dad, Fred, believes that pets deserve health insurance just like people — luckily, he encouraged Lauren to sign up for Fetch well before George’s health started to waver.

 “I enrolled in Fetch because I would never want to be in the position where I have to choose between him and my life savings,” Lauren said.

 Knowing that Fetch would cover her vet bills, Lauren didn’t hesitate to agree to George’s heart surgery.
 Five repaired heart chords later, and George seemed to resemble his younger self again.

 George’s condition required follow-up appointments to make sure his health was always on the right track.
 At a post-op appointment, they noticed a growing mass on his butt.
 Again, knowing that the unexpected surgery would be covered, Lauren opted to have the mass removed.

 From George’s surgeries and follow-up appointments, Fetch paid Lauren back over $11,000.
 “I can’t even imagine how I would’ve done this without pet insurance,” Lauren said.
 “I am just so grateful to Fetch.”